OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-conditional-formatting.md

 > [!NOTE]
 > Each of these formatting properties has a corresponding `*OrNullObject` variant.
 Learn more about that pattern in [Advanced programming concepts with the Excel JavaScript API]( https://docs.microsoft.com/en-us/office/dev/add-ins/excel/excel-add-ins-advanced-concepts#42ornullobject-methods).

 Only one format type can be set for the ConditionalFormat object.
 This is determined by the `type` property, which is a [ConditionalFormatType](https://docs.microsoft.com/javascript/api/excel/excel.conditionalformattype) enum. `type` us set when adding a conditional format to a range.

 ## Creating conditional formatting rules

-Conditional formats are added to a range by using the `add` method on the range’s `conditionalFormats` property.
-Once added, the properties specific to the conditional format are set.
+Conditional formats are added to a range by using `conditionalFormats.add`.
+Once added, the properties specific to the conditional format can be set.
 The following examples show the creation of different formatting types.

 ### [Cell value](https://docs.microsoft.com/javascript/api/excel/excel.cellvalueconditionalformat)